 - Loosen nut 1.

-- Loosen nuts .
+- Loosen nuts 2.

-- Adjust the chain tension by turning adjusting screws 3 on the left and right.
+- Adjust the chain tension by turning adjusting screws 3 left and right.

+Guideline

-Chain tension5 mm (0.2 in)Turn the left and right adjusting screws 3 so that the markings on the left and right chain adjusters 4 are in the same position relative to the reference marks 4.
-The rear wheel is then correctly aligned.
+Chain tension 5 mm (0.2 in)

+Turn adjusting screws 3 on the left and right so that the markings on the left and right chain adjusters 4 are in the same position relative to reference marks A. The rear wheel is then correctly aligned.

-The upper chain section must be taut.
+The upper part of the chain must be taut.